 The aim is to have the market on the High Street, between Barnaby Mead and School Road, and to hold it monthly, on a Sunday.

 The market iself will be run by the Salisbury-based The Anonymous Travelling Market.

-‘The plan is to hold the market monthly, either on the second or last Sunday, and to hold the first market in August,’ he said.
+‘The plan is to hold the market monthly, on the second Sunday of the month*, and to hold the first market in August,’ he said.

 The main theme of the market is likely to be artisan, with the majority of any products sold being handmade or ethically-produced.
 Most of the market stalls could be placed facing shops, which organisers say may encourage some to open on the day.

 Councillor Gould said he has now asked the town clerk, Julie Hawkins, to help in arranging road closures.

 The issue of a market was raised at the a meeting of the full council in June.
 Councillors broadly welcomed the idea but there was some concern about whether local businesses would be fully involved.

 Councillor Gould stressed that the aim of the market was to revitalise the High Street and help local businesses.

 *This story has been updated to make clear that the market will be held on the second Sunday.